-For the past 10 years our company has been in the business of building, holding or selling website.
+For the past 10 years, our company has been in the business of building, holding or selling websites.

 This is the exact same process we follow – whether building our own sites or for our clients.
 We show you how to do it here.

 - Brainstorm for topics

 - Choose the thing/topic/idea